Larry Elder once called Donald Trump "almost sent by God". Now he is "indifferent" to Trump's endorsement | ExBulletin

 After Trump visited the White House, Elder often stood up for him.
 In a radio commentary about the inauguration, he mocked participants in the Women’s March against Trump, calling them obese.

-One example came when congressional negotiators said during an immigration debate Trump referred to “countries with holes” and wondered why America was accepting more immigrants from Africa. than countries like Norway.
+An example came when congressional negotiators said during an immigration debate Trump referred to shitty countries and wondered why America was accepting more immigrants from Africa than from countries like Norway.
 Critics have called it racist.

 Elder wanted to know why Trump had been labeled a racist, but not Obama.